We’re Here to Help

 FoundationOne CDx is an FDA-approved test for all solid tumor cancers performed on a tissue biopsy.
 It uses CGP to search 324 genes for cancer-relevant mutations in the DNA of your tumor to help identify targeted therapy, immunotherapy, and clinical trial options that may be right for you.

-FoundationOne Liquid is a laboratory developed liquid biopsy test for all solid tumors that analyzes 70 genes from just a simple blood draw.
-FoundationOne Liquid can help identify targeted therapy, immunotherapy, and clinical trial options that may be right for you.
+FoundationOne Liquid CDx is also an FDA-approved test for all solid tumors that analyzes over 300 genes from just a simple blood draw, called a liquid biopsy.
+FoundationOne Liquid CDx can help identify targeted therapy, immunotherapy, or clinical trial options that may be right for you.